-Both UBS and 1832 maintain approved broker lists that are updated and based on established due diligence criteria; UBS and 1832 may only transact with brokers on these respective lists.
+1832 maintains approved broker lists that are updated and based on established due diligence criteria; 1832 may only transact with brokers on these respective lists.

-From time to time, the portfolio advisors and sub-advisors may enter into brokerage arrangements whereby a portion of the investment management fees paid by the Plan is used to obtain third party materials and other services that directly benefit the Plan.
+From time to time, the portfolio advisor and sub-advisor may enter into brokerage arrangements whereby a portion of the investment management fees paid by the Plan is used to obtain third party materials and other services that directly benefit the Plan.
 The services provided to the portfolio advisors and sub-advisors to the Plan include industry and company analysis, economic analysis, statistical data about the capital markets or securities, analysis or reports on issuer performance, industries, economic or political factors and trends, and other services, including databases or software to deliver or support those services.